Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Curing Process:

-• As stucco cures, it loses moisture and can shrink, leading to minor cracking.
+• As stucco cures, it gradually loses moisture, which can result in minor shrinkage and cracking.

 • Structural Movement: